2026 Week 4 - Weekly Reading

 A Refined Emacs LLM Environment with gpt.el & mcp.el

 Introduction The integration of large language models (LLMs) into Emacs has rapidly evolved over the past few years.
-I vividly remember the excitement when I first tried copilot.el for AI autocompletion back in November 2022.
+My first encounter with an LLM inside Emacs was in November 2022, through AI-powered code completion with copilot.el.
+I still vividly remember how impressed I was at that moment.
 Shortly after, ChatGPT was launched, and tools like ChatGPT.el made it possible to interact with AI within Emacs—though, at that time, the features were few, and I didn’t really feel the advantages of using LLMs in Emacs. ...

 How to Use mermaid.js with ox-hugo